meetdhanani17/dhiwise-nodejs/README.md

-need to manually install node modules for package/client and package/server
+need to manually install node modules for package/client and package/server using npm i --force

 run npm start command from root directory